SL-F1

 With older machines it is not unknown for the capstan servo lock to drift slightly.
 This can result in what looks like a tracking noise bar permanently across the picture.
 The cure is to readjust the capstan bias.

-You may find that the head drum fails to rotate.
+You may find that the head drum fails to rotate or shuts down after only a few seconds.
 This is due to a problem with the Hall effect device on the head drum motor which is secured by a blob of glue.
 Full details on how to fix this can be found on the head motor page.

 Erratic operation